You're not obese, you've just got a little extra cushion around the midsection. But this can cause some pretty intense insecurities.

 Loose clothing makes you look bigger and tight clothing hugs your body in the wrong places.
-Get the right fit – slim, not overly tight nor overly loose.
+Get the right fit – slim, not overly tight, nor excessively loose.

 Buy clothes that fit your body now.

-You may be tempted to buy clothes which will fit you in two months.
-After the success of your current fitness goals.
-This self-manipulative trick to force you into sticking to your goals will just draw attention to the fact that you are overweight now.
+You may want to buy clothes which will fit you in two months, after the success of your current fitness goals.
+This self-manipulative trick to force you into sticking to your plans will draw attention to the fact that you are overweight now.

 It's easier to find clothes that fit the largest part of your body and then have them altered by a tailor.
-If the pants fit in the waist, but are busting at the seams around your thighs, buy the next size up that fits your thighs and have the trousers taken in at the waist.
+If your pants are tight at the thighs, size up and tailor the waist.

 Wear your shirts untucked?
 Casual shirts with a curved hem gently fall over the stomach flab while pulling up on the sides.
 They need to be long enough to prevent exposed flesh when stretching or bending.

 Only wear Long-sleeved shirts.
-These shirts create a more proportioned look of your body.
+These shirts create a more proportioned look for your body.
 Sleeveless or short-sleeved shirts draw more attention to your gut.

-Tip #3 – Lightweight Fabric Is Your Friend
+Big Belly Style Tip #3: Lightweight Fabric Is Your Friend

 Clothing made from heavy or thick fabrics emphasizes your bulky stature.
 Avoid the heat-trapping properties of heavy fabrics and switch to clothing made from lighter materials.

 You need to learn the differences between the fabrics available to you.
-You need to understand what is a tropical weight wool and what kind of tropical weight wool you need to be looking for.
+You need to understand tropical weight wool and the kind of tropical weight wool you need.

 Understand the difference between lightweight cotton and thicker cotton.

-Stretch fabric technology has made some huge advancements over the last couple of year.
+Stretch fabric technology has made some tremendous advancements over the last couple of years.

-The idea is NOT so you can wear tight clothing that stretches, but to wear proportionate clothing that tends to have a bit of a give.
+The idea is NOT to wear tight clothing that stretches but to wear proportionate clothing that tends to have a bit of a give.

-This will give you much more comfort when you are doing your day to day activities.
+This tactic will give you much more comfort when you are doing your day-to-day activities.
 When you're moving around in the office, reaching over to grab the phone, or bending down to pick something up, the stretch fabric will move with you rather than pull back.

 You've heard women say, black is slimming.
 There is some truth to that statement.

 Lighter colors attract attention while darker shades detract.
-If your midsection is larger than your bottom half, dark clothing on top and light on the bottom half can create a more proportionate look.
+If your midsection is more prominent than your bottom half, dark clothing on top and light on the bottom half can create a more proportionate look.

 Dark, solid colors hide the blemishes that your clothes cannot.
-The extra folds where the fabric is unable to drape your body are not visible when the cloth is a darker shade.
-You don't have to make it obvious that you are always wearing all-black to try and hide your silhouette.
+The extra folds where the fabric cannot drape your body are not visible when the cloth is a darker shade.
+You don't have to make it evident that you are always wearing all-black to try and hide your silhouette.

 Here are a few additional tips on accessories to pair with the clothing items mentioned above:

-- Wear pants with a comfort fit.
+- Wear pants with a comfortable fit.
 The elastic bands on the side of the trouser waistband give your belly the room it needs after a heavy meal.

 - Your tie needs to be wider than average.
 When you tie it, the tip should reach the upper line of your belt, not any higher, not any lower.